 Symmetries play a fundamental role in particle physics.
-There is a theorem stating that a symmetry is always related to a quantity that is fundamentally unobservable.
+A symmetry is always related to a quantity that is fundamentally unobservable.
 In general one can distinguish four types of symmetries:

 - permutation symmetries: These lead to Bose-Einstein statistics for particles with integer spin (bosons) and to Fermi-Dirac statistics for particles with half integer spin (fermions).
 The unobservable is the absolute identity of a particle; - continuous space-time symmetries: translation, rotation, acceleration, etc. The related unobservables are respectively: absolute position in space, absolute direction and the equivalence between gravity and acceleration; - discrete symmetries: space inversion, time inversion, charge inversion.
 The unobservables are absolute left/right handedness, the direction of time and an absolute definition of the sign of charge; - unitary symmetries or internal symmetries, also called 'gauge invariance': These are the symmetries discussed in this lecture.
-As an example of an unobservable quantity think of the phase of a complex wave function in quantum mechanics.
+As an example of an unobservable quantity think of the complex phase of a wave function in quantum mechanics.